 Made famous by Carbon 3D, their CLIP technology makes printing objects much faster.
 Most famous for their TED Talk, “What if 3D printing was 100x faster?”
 Carbon demonstrated the speed of their CLIP technology by printing a full object in the 10 minutes during the talk.
 This is an upgraded form of stereolithography which we will hear more about in the future.

 You can view Carbon 3D’s TED Talk here: (but don’t forget to read the rest of this article where we discuss the Advantages and Disadvantages of stereolithography)!

 - Smooth surface finish of models, especially if this area had supports on it.

-- Parts 3D printed with stereolithography have high accuracy and the layers can barely be seen.
-In addition, SLA prints have high dimensional accuracy and therefore is ideal for parts where intricate figures are needed (such as the dental, hearing aid and jewelry industries).
+- High accuracy with barely visible layers.
+In addition, SLA prints have good dimensional accuracy and therefore is ideal for parts where intricate figures are needed (such as the dental, hearing aid and jewelry industries).

 Stereolithography Disadvantages / Limitations